Shopstar Design System

 DESIGN

-Migrated Sketch components to Figma
+Audited and migrated Sketch components to Figma

 A design system style guide displaying colors, fonts, and form controls.
 The 'Colours' section contains a grid of color swatches labeled with numbers and corresponding hex codes.
 The 'Fonts' section showcases different heading styles (H1 to H5) in Regular and Medium weights, along with body text and link styles.
 The 'Form Controls' section includes toggle switches for notifications, checkboxes, and radio buttons, labeled 'left' or 'right' to indicate their placement.